UW Health is offering COVID-19 antibody testing for our patients and community members.

 How to Schedule an Antibody Test

 Patients and community members must schedule an appointment.
-Due to a high expected number of requests, those with MyChart are strongly encouraged to schedule a test that way for the fastest turnaround.
+Those with MyChart are strongly encouraged to schedule a test that way for the fastest turnaround.

 To schedule an appointment: